opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

    $ cd $WORKDIR/aether-pod-configs/production
    $ vi cluster_map.tfvars

-   # Add the new K8S cluster information at the end of the map
+   # Add the new K8S cluster information at the end of the cluster group it belongs to
    $ git diff cluster_map.tfvars
    --- a/production/cluster_map.tfvars
    +++ b/production/cluster_map.tfvars